My 2019 resolution was to learn as much as possible.

 I recommend this book for people interested in real estate.

-Given the recent impeachment, I don’t think people will take my recommendation too seriously, but hey this book was written in 1987, way before his political career.
+Given his political career, I don’t think people will take my recommendation too seriously, but hey this book was written in 1987, way before his political career.
+There are still some valid lessons to learn from the book.

 Why recommend this book?